 Today the Clock Tower offers more than just refreshments.
 Take in the surroundings during your meal with magnificent views of Lake Michigan or Downtown Chicago from one of our two patios (one of which is dog-friendly), or enjoy your meal inside and watch the game on one of our seven flat screen TVs.
 Our delicious menu provides not-to-be-missed options for everyone in your group!

-Meet me at the Clock Tower and take in part of Chicago’s history today!THE CLOCKTOWER CAFE IS CLOSED FOR THE SEASON.
-SEE YOU WHEN WE REOPEN IN SPRING 2020.
+Meet me at the Clock Tower and take in part of Chicago’s history today!THE CLOCKTOWER CAFE IS OPEN FOR THE 2020 SEASON.